-State and local funds used in schools receiving Title I funds shall provide services that, taken as a whole, are at least comparable to services in schools that are not receiving Title I funds or, if all district schools are receiving Title I funds, that are substantially comparable in each school.
+In schools receiving Title I funds, state and local funds shall be used to provide services that, taken as a whole, are at least comparable to services in schools that are not receiving Title I funds or, if all district schools are receiving Title I funds, that are substantially comparable in each school.
 Comparability may be determined on a school-by-school basis or by grade span.
+(20 USC 6321)

-To demonstrate comparability of services among district schools:
+To demonstrate comparability of services among district schools, the district shall: